 Get growing with our Suttons ‘Fun to Grow’ fruit and vegetable seeds, easy to grow and specially designed for 4-7 year olds.
 In season we also stock a range of bulbs, herbs, fruit and vegetable plants that are also easy to grow.

-We also stock a range of books, toys and games perfect to keep little ones entertained.
+In our gift area, we sell a range of books, toys and games perfect to keep little ones entertained.

 Dean’s want to encourage Yorkshire’s next generation of gardeners and we think our centres are a great place to bring the family and inspire budding youngsters.
 We’ve always supported local schools in developing their gardens and welcome school visits to the Garden Centre.